Extension of Status/Stay Lawyers in Miami

 It is crucial to not stay in the U.S. longer than you are authorized.
 Failure to exit the country by the expiration of your visa can result in you being removed from the U.S. You could even be barred from ever returning.

 If you need to stay in the U.S. longer than your visa allows, do not wait until it is too late.
 Reach out to Cifuentes-Marrero, P.A. for qualified legal assistance in filing for an extension of status.
 The USCIS suggests that you apply at least 45 days before your visa expires.
-Our legal professionals recommend doing so even earlier to make sure your application has plenty of time to be processed.
+Our immigration attorneys in Miami recommend doing so even earlier to make sure your application has plenty of time to be processed.

 Offering Cost-Effective Solutions